MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 14
 Some people find it easier to complain than others: take all complaining seriously.
-Take someone quiet and hesitant who starts complaining _very seriously_.
+If someone quiet and hesitant starts complaining drop whatever you are doing and give them your full attention.

 ---
 ### 15